NY-Kim/mini-minecraft/README.md

 - When the player is too close to the cube(right in front of it), the player cannot jump.
 Has to be at least a step back to jump.
 - When key is pressed, without releasing, the terrain does not generate.
 When the key is released and the player is near the boundary by fixed amount, then the additional terrain gets generated.

-# Milestone 2

-## Texturing and Texture Animation

-For texturing, I modified my interleaving VBO to include uv, cosine power, and animation flag, along with position, normal, and color.
-So in Terrain.cpp, I compute the UV, and set the cosine power and animation flag depending on the type of block.

-To generate animation, I created a new variable in MyGL called u_Time, which increments whenever paintGL is called.
-Depending on the u_Time variable, I change the UV by either shifting it to the right or up.
-The variation was made to make all the animation in the side of the blocks look like its falling down.

-In the Lambert shader, I modified it to a Blinn-Phong shader by referencing my code from HW 4, 5.
-Then I added the animation part at the end.

-**Difficulties:**
-At first, it took a while to come up with how to do the animation since 5 blocks were given accross 2 rows in the texture map.
-I ended up only using 4 blocks (2 column blocks when I shift down, and 2 row blocks when I shift to the right).

-## Things to point out
-- Once we merge, our terrain loses texture and gets toned to a blue color.
-However, if we comment out either post-processing part or the lambert shading part, it works fine.